minidogg/PixiDust.js/README.md

 # PixiDust.js
-A game engine with a UI built off of: Pixi.js, Electron, and Node.js
+A game engine off of: Pixi.js, Electron, and Node.js